This delicious healthy French toast is not only dairy free but low in sugar as well!Jump to Recipe

 There are a lot of low carb or low calorie bread choices available that would work well.
 You can also use whole grain bread.
 Whatever your preference is!
 When selecting mine, I chose one that was specifically dairy free.
 If you want to make this recipe a bit more indulgent, you can use brioche bread or thick cut Texas toast style slices.

 I used a combination of vegan butter and vegetable oil to coat the skillet and cook the egg soaked bread in.
 I read online that adding a bit of vegetable oil to your butter, will keep it from burning.
-Side note: be sure to keep your skillet over medium heat when cooking.
+Side note: be sure to keep your skillet over low heat when cooking.

 Choosing your toppings